oktadev/okta-blog/_source/_posts/2018-04-10-oauth-authorization-code-grant-type.md

 Or hit up [Okta's OIDC/OAuth 2.0 API](/docs/api/resources/oidc) for specific information on how we support OAuth.
 And as always, follow us on Twitter [@oktadev](https://twitter.com/oktadev) for more great content.

+**PS**: We recently built a new [security site](https://sec.okta.com/) where we're publishing lots of other security-focused articles (like this one).
+You should cehck it out!